Example 1: Social Media Users (Beginner Level - 1,200 words)

 - Example 2: Deadline management approach

-- Example 3: Decision-making authority
+- Example 3: Decision making authority

 All three principles create mutually exclusive categories applied consistently throughout.